lcarsde/lcarswm/readme.md

   * Merge overlaying screens of same size
   * If screens have different sizes, the higher one draws
 * check for XDG-path variables and have a fallback
+* toggle window list by latest used application

 ## Some definitions
 * Height of top and bottom bar: 40px